Educational Guide

 Fee Structures

 DSTs carry various fees including acquisition, financing, asset management, and disposition fees.
-Institutional sponsors typically operate with more transparent structures.
+Institutional sponsors like Brookfield and Ares typically operate with more transparent and competitive fee structures than smaller operators, but fees still reduce net returns.

 Market and Property Risk